unm-campus-histories/spaces/docs/essays/ortega-hall.md

   <div><img src="{{ site.baseurl }}/essays/images/ortega-hall-drawing6.jpg"/></div>
 </div>

 > Preliminary drawings of Ortega Hall.
 First Picture showing the idea towards creating a better University.
 Second Picture shows the idea of roofs and bridges over the first level.
 Third Picture is a birdseye drawing of what the first level would represent in hallways, classrooms, and offices.
 Fourth Picture is a persons perspective from Smith Plaza looking at the potential building.
 Fifth picture shows lecture halls on the first level.
 Sixth Picture is a view of the two-story lounge for faculty members.
+[Source] (https://rmoa.unm.edu/docviewer.php?docId=nmu1unma028.xml)